t-sutter/t-sutter.github.io/_posts/2023-10-09-uncertainity.md

 ![Explanation of conceptual view of uncertainty.](/assets/images/longley_6_1_uncertainity.png)

-In Geographic Information Systems and Science, the authors present uncertainty through the framework illustrated above. [^1].
-The conception and creation of research questions can be limited by seemingly unconnected influences.
+In Geographic Information Systems and Science, the authors present uncertainty through the framework illustrated above.[^1] The conception and creation of research questions can be limited by seemingly unconnected influences.
 Words for specific incidences or species exist in some languages and not in others.
 While this may appear inconsequential to scientific representations of the world, it can constrict the questions explored.